-Prevention of Osteoporosis: Collagen plays a critical role in the production of bone throughout the body by stimulating the production of osteoblasts (cells that produce bone).
+Collagen plays a critical role in the production of bone throughout the body by stimulating the production of osteoblasts (cells that produce bone).
 As we get older, the lower levels of this critical protein mean that less bone matter is created, resulting in osteoporosis, an increased risk of broken bones, and lowered mobility.
-Collagen supplementation throughout your life can help keep you strong and active as you age.
+Adequate collagen–by food or supplementation–throughout your life can help keep you strong and active as you age.

-Hair Health: There are three critical components to the growth of hair – essential minerals, keratin and collagen.
-Without that third component, hair will be brittle and prone to cracking and falling out.
+There are three critical components to the growth of hair – essential minerals, keratin, and collagen.
+Without that third component, the hair will be brittle and prone to breaking and falling out.
 If you want to keep your hair looking young, healthy and strong, ensuring that you have proper collagen levels is very important.

-Wound Healing: Since collagen plays such a key role in the production of skin, when you hurt yourself, excess collagen is needed to replace those damaged or lost skin cells.
-Collagen supplementation can help speed the healing process of small cuts, bruises and abrasions, and can also help if you are recovering from surgery or an extended illness.
+Since collagen plays such a key role in the production of skin, when you hurt yourself, excess collagen is needed to replace those damaged or lost skin cells.
+Collagen supplementation can help speed the healing process of small cuts, bruises, and abrasions, and can also help if you are recovering from surgery or an extended illness.

-Reduced Anxiety: Glycine is an important amino acid that is required to produce collagen, but it serves many other purposes in the body.
-Specifically, glycine is praised for its anti-anxiety properties, allowing for a more balanced level of stress hormones in the body.
-Therefore, increasing your level of this protein will also help you raise glycine levels and keep your mood balanced.
+Glycine is an important amino acid that is required to produce collagen, but it serves many other purposes in the body.
+Specifically, glycine is praised by some for its anti-anxiety properties, allowing for a more balanced level of stress hormones in the body.
+Therefore, adequate collagen levels by consuming proteins may be an alternative therapy to raise glycine levels and help keep your mood balanced.

-Better Sleep: Hydrolyzed collagen powder, which is a popular form of supplementation of this protein, also contains high levels of glycine, and aside from reducing anxiety, this amino acid is also excellent for promoting sleep.
-It helps to balance hormone levels and eliminate daytime drowsiness, while ensuring restful and uninterrupted sleep, making this protein crucial for people suffering from insomnia and other sleep disorders.
+Hydrolyzed collagen powder, which is a popular form of supplementation of this protein, also contains high levels of glycine.
+Aside from reducing anxiety, this amino acid is considered excellent for promoting sleep.
+It helps to balance hormone levels and eliminate daytime drowsiness while ensuring restful and uninterrupted sleep, making this protein crucial for people suffering from insomnia and other sleep disorders.

-Hormone Balance: The levels of amino acids present in this protein have a number of roles in the body, specifically in the creation and regulation of hormones.
-Without collagen, hormones like testosterone, melatonin, insulin, cortisol and many others cannot be produced, wreaking havoc on the normalcy of life.
-Be sure to supplement your diet with hydrolyzed collagen powder if you feel that your hormone levels are abnormal.
-Speak to a doctor before seeking out this use of collagen.
+The levels of amino acids present in this protein have a number of roles in the body, specifically in the creation and regulation of hormones.
+Without collagen, hormones like testosterone, melatonin, insulin, cortisol and many others cannot be produced, wreaking havoc on the homeostasis of the body.
+The supplementation with hydrolyzed collagen powder may be needed, however, always speak to a doctor before seeking out this use of collagen.

-Anti-Aging: Collagen’s most visible effect on the body occurs on the surface – the skin, our body’s largest organ.
-By improving the elasticity of the skin, collagen can prevent the development or deepening of wrinkles, and also eliminate signs of aging, such as age spots or blemishes.
+Collagen’s most visible effect on the body occurs in- the skin, our body’s largest organ.
+By improving the elasticity of the skin, it can prevent the development or deepening of wrinkles, and also eliminate signs of aging, such as age spots or blemishes.
 Collagen ensures that healthy, new skin cells replace old or sagging cells, keeping you looking younger and healthier, even as you advance in age.

 The eyes are one of the most delicate parts of the body, and also one that is particularly sensitive to oxidative stress.
-The cornea is very important for vision health and our ability to operate in the world; collagen can protect the cornea from oxidative stress by replacing old cells and reducing free radical activity in this part of the body.
+The cornea is very important for vision health.
+Adequate collagen can assist in protecting the cornea from oxidative stress by replacing old cells and reducing free radical activity in this part of the body.

-Digestive Boost: The intestinal wall is the most important barrier for blocking acidity from the rest of the body, and ensuring proper digestion of food.
-When there are breaks or gaps in the intestinal wall, this causes “leaky gut syndrome“.
+The intestinal wall is the most important barrier for blocking acidity from the rest of the body and ensuring proper digestion of food.
+When there are breaks or gaps in the intestinal wall, this can lead to “leaky gut syndrome“.
 This can allow toxins to wreak havoc on the rest of the body.
-Collagen not only protects the integrity of the intestinal wall, but also builds new villi, which absorb the nutrients that we eat.
+Collagen not only protects the integrity of the intestinal wall but also builds new villi, which absorb the nutrients that we eat.

-Tooth and Gum: When it comes to your sparkling smile, collagen plays a dominant role, both in the integrity of your teeth and the strength of the supportive tissue around them.
-Without proper collagen levels in your diet or through supplementation, your dental health will be severely compromised.
+When it comes to your sparkling smile, collagen plays a dominant role, both in the integrity of your teeth and the strength of the supportive tissue around them.
+Without proper collagen levels obtained from your diet or through supplementation, your dental health will be severely compromised.
 You can maintain gum and jaw health, and keep your jowls from sagging, with proper intake of this protein.

-A Final Word of Warning: The benefits of this protein are clear, and the need for it in the body is undeniable, however, people seeking out natural sources of this protein may run into trouble if they are allergic to those sources, such as shellfish or other protein-rich foods.
-Also, a loss of appetite is common with collagen supplementation, as the amino acids and concentrated level of protein often fools the body into thinking it is full.
-Other than that, this protein is one of the most important parts of our diet and overall health!
+Collagen Caution: The benefits of this protein are clear, and the need for it in the body is undeniable.
+People seeking out natural sources of this protein may run into trouble if they are allergic to those sources, such as shellfish or other protein-rich foods.
+Also, a loss of appetite is common with collagen supplementation, as the amino acids and concentrated level of protein often fool the body into thinking it is full.